enthought/traits/docs/source/traits_user_manual/advanced.rst

 `````````````````````````

 A class declares that it implements one or more interfaces using the
-implements() function, which has the signature:
+:func:`~traits.has_traits.implements` function, which has the signature:

 .. currentmodule:: traits.has_traits

 .. function:: implements( interface[, interface2 , ... , interfaceN] )
+    :noindex:

 .. index:: examples; interface implementation, interfaces; implementation; example